Growing up, my brother and I endured crucial life lessons painstakingly (and repeatedly) taught by our father:

 Though Dad would never say it this way, he was really teaching us how to partner.
 How to coordinate our action with the way something was designed to function.
 Because when we didn't, it either did harm to us or to the object.

 Growing up, I was surrounded by people who worked with their hands.
 Makers: woodworkers, mechanics, bricklayers, gardeners, bakers… When something needed doing, it usually got done without hiring someone else to do it.
 Frugality.
 Perhaps pride.
-But more, a habit towards taking responsibility for knowing how something worked.
+But more, deep curiosity and a conscious habit towards taking responsibility for knowing how something works.
 By example, I was taught to ask questions and get it done myself… except for plumbing.
 Apparently my elders admitted to select limitations.

 Years later, I still find home in working with my hands on a project.
 In the kitchen or studio, it’s a gateway to clarity and mind/body oneness.

 So it’s no wonder that recently, I’ve been digging into the idea of original design.
-Not only in the way we restructure StoryPeople & Brian Andreas Studio & the workshops through A Hundred Ways North, but also in how I coordinate with my own original design in every day living.
+How I coordinate with the way my body is built to function in patterns of every day living.
 Since master teachers accelerate the learning process, I’ve contacted Cathy Madden, a former prof & certified teacher of the Alexander Technique (“…the actual functioning of the body under the ordinary conditions of living, in a way which achieves optimum and efficient performance … raising the standard of health and well-being…”)

 And one of the things I’m learning is how often I work in opposition to my actual structure – which results in fatigue, pain or discomfort.
 Usually it’s a very simple unnecessary tightening that will shift my entire body into doing something in a way that is counter to the most efficient way to do the task.
 This, of course, then asks other muscles to step in and work in ways they weren’t necessarily designed to work.